kmlawson/china-revolutions-mo3337/02overview.md

 ### Learning Outcomes

 * Assess the impact of economic and social changes on political upheaval in Chinese history and the role of Western and Japanese imperialism
-* Understand the impacts of the war of resistance against Japan on the rise of the Chinese Communist Party
 * Compare the ways in which revolution and rapid social and political transformations were inspired by and contributed to myth building and historiography
 * Analyse the institutions for 'thought reform' and 'ideological struggle' in the Maoist period
 * Evaluate continuities and differences in the scale of violence in China's revolutions and the impact of revolution on gender relations, family, and culture